act-rules/act-rules.github.io/_rules/status-text-has-aria-live-mogq50.md

 The text changes meet the definition of [status message][].
 If this is not the case, success criterion 4.1.3 Status Messages may be satisfied even if this rule failed.

 This rule assumes that the [explicit role][] of the elements does not need to be appropriate to satisfy success criterion 4.1.3 Status Messages.
-For example, a status message can be programmatically determined when it's' using `role="alert"` on elements with score updates even though the `role="status"` appears to be more appropriate.
+For example, a status message can be programmatically determined when it's using `role="alert"` on elements with score updates even though the `role="status"` appears to be more appropriate.

 ## Accessibility Support